Lelin110/my-portfolio/README.md

 ---

 ### 🧭 About Me
 I'm a <b>Business Analyst passionate about digital service design and process improvement</b>.
-I focus on transforming business needs into efficient, user-centric digital systems.
-With a strong background in requirement gathering, workflow design, and system optimization,
+I focus on transforming business needs into efficient, user-centric digital systems.With a strong background in requirement gathering, workflow design, and system optimization,
 I help teams build smarter and more scalable digital services.

 ---